Balasubramanian-pg/Variance-Analysis-Loss/Core SAP Account Types.md

-Here's a clear breakdown of the SAP GL (General Ledger) account types you've listed:
+Here's a clear breakdown of the SAP GL (General Ledger) account types that we generally come across:

 ### Core SAP Account Types (SKB1-KTOKS)